G-Node/nixpy/docs/source/data_handling.rst

 Reading all data
 ~~~~~~~~~~~~~~~~

-In *NIX* when you open a *DataArray* the stored the data is **not** automatically read from file.
+In *NIX* when you open a *DataArray* the stored data is **not** automatically read from file.
 This keeps the object lightweight and easy to create.
-To read the data you can simply access the data in a numpy style:
+To read the data you can simply access it in a numpy style:

 .. literalinclude:: examples/tagging_example.py
     :caption: :download:`example code <examples/tagging_example.py>`